-We have audited the accompanying balance sheets of Semler Scientific, Inc. as of December 31, 2015 and 2014 and the related statements of operations, redeemable convertible preferred stock and stockholders' equity (deficit) and cash flows for the years then ended.
+We have audited the accompanying balance sheets of Semler Scientific, Inc. as of December 31, 2016 and 2015 and the related statements of operations, stockholders' equity (deficit) and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our public.
+Our responsibility is to express an opinion on these financial statements based on our audits.